wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 # Operational Considerations

-V4-via-v6 routing makes it easy to route IPv4 traffic across interfaces that have not been assigned IPv4 addresses, and therefore has the potential to reduce the number of IPv4 addresses consumed and hopefully simplify the management of double-stack networks.
+V4-via-v6 routing makes it easy to forward IPv4 traffic across interfaces that have not been assigned IPv4 addresses, and therefore has the potential to reduce the number of IPv4 addresses consumed and hopefully simplify the management of double-stack networks.
 Since it promises IPv4